The ultimate guide to stellar smartphone photography

 While we’re on the subject of Moment, the Moment Pro Camera App lets you adjust your ISO, shutter speed, and white balance settings manually, as you would with a regular camera, and shoot RAW photos that you can then perfect in post-production.
 You can even shoot exposures or capture burst shots in RAW for fast-moving subjects.

 In terms of camera settings, it’s also worth noting that most smartphones don’t have variable apertures at this point.
-They do, however, offer Portrait mode, which you can use to simulate a shallow depth of field for that blurry, out-of-focus background—similar to what you might get by opening your aperture wide on a regular camera.
+They do, however, offer Portrait mode, which you can use to simulate a shallow depth of for that blurry, out-of-focus background—similar to what you might get by opening your aperture wide on a regular camera.

 Invest in a stabilizer

-A phone tripod will give you much more and flexibility to get the shots you want, especially if you’re shooting long exposures.
-A tripod can also come in handy if you need to go hands-free, for example, to rearrange your set for a still life .
-Finally, if you plan on shooting panoramas on your phone, a tripod will ensure your phone remains level.
+A phone tripod will give you much more freedom and flexibility to get the shots you want, especially if you’re shooting long exposures.
+A tripod can also come in handy if you need to go hands-free, for example, to rearrange your set for a still life session.
+Finally, if you on shooting panoramas on your phone, a tripod will ensure your phone remains level.
 You can also consider triggering your shutter remotely to minimize shaking.

 Get creative with lighting

-Conventional wisdom tells that natural light is best for smartphone photography, especially around the golden hour when it’s warm, soft, and diffused.
+Conventional wisdom tells us that light is best for smartphone photography, especially around the golden hour when it’s warm, soft, and diffused.
 Golden hour is also perfect for those long, compelling shadows.
-And as any photography guide will tell you, the best natural lighting conditions are often found on days when the light isn’t too harsh.
+And as any photography guide will tell you, the best natural lighting conditions are often found on overcast days when the light isn’t too harsh.

 The reason you don’t want to use your phone’s flash without bouncing or diffusing it is that it can easily result in washed-out, unattractive pictures.
 With that being said, you aren’t always limited to natural light, as brands have gotten more innovative with lighting for mobile photo studios.